bengfarrell/rgf-blog/content/blog/2009-05-27-at-the-doughman-finish-line.md

 There was also a row of craft booths across the street and plenty of yummy looking vendor carts in addition to produce and flowers.
 I will be back-if I can ever get myself out of bed that early again.

 Next year, I might just have to volunteer for The Doughman or at least pick a spot where I can watch the racers gorge themselves on delicious cheeseburgers, BLTs and cupcakes first thing in the morning.
-For more pictures of the finish line, check my photo website [here](http://www.yellow5labs.com/photos/index.php?path=./Events/Doughman%2009).